Cheap Apple laptop deals

 Nevertheless it still looks the part on the outside, with a 12-inch Retina display and the same three Space Grey, Gold and Silver colours that the MacBook Air is available in.
 With the 2018 model, Apple has addressed a common criticism of its first-generation butterfly keyboards, making them more resilient against crumbs and dirt.

-And one nice point to mention is that the entry-level model has a generous 256GB of SSD storage, that helps make it better value for money, something of a rarity for Apple these days.
+And one nice point to mention is that the entry-level model has a generous 256GB of SSD storage.

 13-inch MacBook Air (original style) deals